 Axial inducers are often used in high performance turbopumps for rocket engines in order to reduce system weight and cost.
-The inducer allows operation at high rotational speeds and low inlet pressures, which in return can lead to cavitation.
+The inducer allows operation at high rotational speeds and low inlet pressures, which in return can lead to cavitation within the inducer.
 The dynamic cavitation behavior is often unsteady and periodic, leading to several distinct cavitation instabilities.

-Of particular concern among the various instabilities is rotating cavitation, in which cavities propagate circumferentially at frequencies up to 5 times the rotor frequency.
+Of particular concern among the various instabilities is rotating cavitation, in which cavities propagate circumferentially at frequencies between 1 and 2 times the rotor frequency.
 In some cases, the propagation frequency can approach the rotor shaft natural frequency, which can cause severe vibrations that present a significant risk to the turbopump.
 Unfortunately, the physical mechanisms of rotating cavitation are not yet well understood, and as such no general design guidelines exist to mitigate its onset.
 Existing low-fidelity modeling efforts, which are largely two dimensional, have no predictive capability and fail to capture the three-dimensional nature of the phenomenon.

 The goal of this project is to establish a new capability to guide the design of the inducer and related casing treatment to suppress rotating cavitation instabilities.
-The approach exploits a recently developed body-force based modeling approach that has been used successfully in aerodynamic instability modeling of jet engine axial and centrifugal compressors and in acoustic descriptions of non-uniform flow in transonic fans.
+The approach exploits a recently developed body-force based modeling approach that has been used successfully in aerodynamic instability modeling of jet engine axial and centrifugal compressors as well as in acoustic descriptions of non-uniform flow in transonic fans.
 The feasibility of employing this method to determine the frequencies and mode shapes of cavitation instabilities will be examined.
-Extensive data obtained in testing NASA’s Space Shuttle Main Engine Low-Pressure Oxidizer Pump (SSME LPOP) will be used for validation of the approach.
-The technical objectives are to (1) identify the required inducer blade loading distributions and endwall flow forcing requirements to mitigate rotating cavitation, (2) determine the casing treatment type and geometry that can render the required forcing, and (3) assess the effect of inlet distortion on cavitation dynamics and investigate the linkages between rotordynamics and cavitation.
+The technical objectives are to (1) define a representative inducer geometry of modern design exhibiting the typically observed dynamic behavior including rotating cavitation, (2) identify the required inducer blade loading distributions and endwall flow forcing requirements to mitigate rotating cavitation, (3) determine the casing treatment type and geometry that can render the required forcing, (4) assess the effect of inlet distortion on cavitation dynamics, and (5) investigate the linkages between rotordynamics and cavitation.